seerdata/resqfile/README.md

 [here]
 (https://github.com/stormasm/resqfile/blob/master/doc/notes.md).

-Resqfile stands for **REST, QUEUE, FILE**

-Because data can be written any one of these three places.
+Resqfile stands for **REST, QUEUE, FILE** because data can be written to any one of these three places.

 To install resqfile